fredele/LTplugin/README.md

 Errors are underlined in red.

-You can set your LT server in the .ini file manually or with the preference dialog.
+You can set your LT server in the .ini file manually or with the preference dialog within GEdit.

 ## Licence